carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

 Let's say we want to provide a possible implementation of an interface for use by types for which that implementation would be appropriate.
-We can do that by defining an adaptor implementing the interface that is parameterized on the type it is adapting.
+We can do that by defining an adapter implementing the interface that is parameterized on the type it is adapting.
 That impl may then be pulled in using the `"impl ... = ...;"` syntax.